Veslyquix/SRR_FEGBA/Readme.md

 Xander portrait by Garytop
 Izana portrait by Garytop
 Fuga portrait by Renoud
-Yukimura Garytop
+Yukimura portrait by Garytop
 Flora portrait by Garytop
 Mozu portrait by Nobody
 Kana_M portrait by Azbel
 Kana_F portrait by Sterling_Glovner
 Shigure portrait by Lenh
 Dwyer portrait by jotenks4
-Dwyer (no art credited)
 Sophie portrait by Sterling_Glovner
 Midori portrait by Nobody
 Shiro portrait by Garytop